Tag Archives: Spoiler-Free Movie Reviews

 I Am Mother (2019), Hilary Swank, Netflix

-In Netflix sci-fi movie I Am Mother, a robot ‘mother’ created to repopulate earth following human extinction must deal with an inexplicable stranger.
+In Netflix sci-fi movie I Am Mother, a robot ‘mother’ created to repopulate Earth following human extinction must deal with an inexplicable stranger.
 A stranger who arrives with news that threatens her unique bond with her teenage daughter.

-The intriguing premise and Oscar winner Hilary Swank’s involvement are the reasons I watched I Am Mother.
-Also starring Rose Byrne and Clara Rugaard, overall director Grant Sputore’s movie is an OK sci-fi mystery.
-It’s interesting enough even though it could have moved faster.
+It’s interesting enough, even though it could have moved faster.
 The most engaging part for me is towards the end when the characters’ full truths are finally revealed.
-By this point it became quite clear to me why Swank had agreed to play her specific role.
-Her character’s precise predicament and emotional journey are truly interesting in terms of the general experience of being human.
+By this point, it became clear to me why Swank had agreed to play her specific role.
+Her character’s precise predicament and emotional journey are truly interesting, especially the way the story deals with the experience of being human.

-Happy Film Loving
+Happy Film Loving,

 G